(1) If you don't already have a Hockey Canada profile, contact Tina O'Connor and ask her to set one up for you.

 (2) Complete a Criminal Records Check (CRC) and Vulnerable Persons Check (VPC).
 Details below.
 There is no charge for this.

-(2) Complete the BC Hockey online course, Respect in Sport.
+(2) Complete the BC Hockey online course, Respect in Sport for Activity Leaders.
 Details below.
 The cost of this course will be reimbursed.

 (3) Complete the BC Hockey online course, Concussion Awareness Training Tool.
 There is no charge for this course.